 In his first term, Jodey served as a member of the Agriculture, Budget, and Veterans’ Affairs committees.
 He chaired the Veterans Affairs Subcommittee on Education and Workforce Training.
 He was also appointed by Speaker Paul Ryan as the only freshman member to serve on the bicameral, bipartisan Joint Select Committee on Budget and Appropriations Reform.
 As a freshman, Jodey played a pivotal role in restoring cotton to the Farm Bill safety net, providing historic tax reform and regulatory relief, and making the largest investment in our military in over a decade.

-Since 2019, Jodey has served on the most powerful committee in Congress—the Committee on Ways and Means.
+Since 2019, Jodey has served on the Committee on Ways and Means.
 Dating back to 1789, Ways and Means has the broadest legislative jurisdiction including tax, trade, healthcare, social security, and welfare.
 As a member on the Committee, prioritizing rural America’s most critical issues—agriculture, energy, and healthcare—will remain his driving force.
 Jodey serves on the Subcommittees on Select Revenue Measures (tax), Trade, and Social Security.

 He further serves the food, fuel, and fiber capital of the world by working as Co-Chairman of the Rural Health Care Task Force, leads a bipartisan congressional delegation on fixing the national debt and reforming the federal budget process, and co-chairs the Congressional Term Limits Caucus.
 In addition, he was appointed to serve a second term as Deputy Chair of the National Republican Congressional Committee.